tomphp/php-transform/README.md

 p`is` with `not`, and all function staring with `has` are negated prefixing `not`.

-## Transformers
+## Transforms

 Transforms are for use with `array_map`.

-There are currently no transformers defined but they will replace code like
+Transforms are used to replace code like this:
-this:

 ```php
 $names = array_map(